Mental Health Facilities Rochester, MN

 Hiawatha Valley Mental Health Center - 34.4 miles from Rochester, MN

-Hiawatha Valley Mental Health Center is a mental health facility in Red Wing, MN, located at 2835 South Service Drive, Suite 103, 55066 zip code area.
+Hiawatha Valley Mental Health Center is a mental health treatment center in Red Wing, Minnesota, located at 2835 South Service Drive, Suite 103, part of the 55066 zip code.
 Hiawatha Valley Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Hiawatha Valley Mental Health Center provides couples/family therapy, trauma therapy and dialectical behavior therapy to seniors 65 or older, adults and children / adolescents.
-Hiawatha Valley Mental Health Center also supports LGBT, people with Alzheimer's or dementia and people with trauma.
-Additional services offered by Hiawatha Valley Mental Health Center consist of suicide prevention services, psychosocial rehabilitation services and case management.
+Hiawatha Valley Mental Health Center also offers trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
+Hiawatha Valley Mental Health Center supports people with Alzheimer's or dementia, active duty military and veterans.
+Hiawatha Valley Mental Health Center also provides psychosocial rehabilitation services, family psychoeducation and case management.

 Learn More